Download free PDF

 Atopic Dermatitis Drugs Market Analysis

 Based on route of administration, the atopic dermatitis drugs market is segmented into injectable, topical, and oral.
-The injectable segment dominated the market with the largest revenue share of 45.1% in 2024.
+The injectable segment dominated the market with the largest revenue share of 45.2% in 2025.

-• The expansion of injectable options for atopic dermatitis is due to the development of new biologic drugs that target distinct inflammatory pathways including IL-4, IL-13, and JAK inhibitors.
+• The expansion of injectable options for atopic dermatitis is attributed to the development of new biologic drugs that target distinct inflammatory pathways including IL-4, IL-13, and JAK inhibitors.
 This diversification of therapeutic options is a major factor of growth in the injectable segment.

-• Similarly, the U.S FDA and EMA have authorized the use of several injectable biologics for the treatment of atopic dermatitis, which has expediated their market entry and availability.
+• Similarly, the U.S FDA and EMA have authorized the use of several injectable biologics for the treatment of atopic dermatitis, which has expedited their market entry and availability.
 The rapid approval of these drugs in large markets is increasing their adoption rates.

 • For instance, in September 2024, Eli Lilly and Company reported that their EBGLYSS (lebrikizumab-lbkz) 250 mg/2ml injection was approved by the U.S. FDA, which is a targeted IL-13 inhibitor for the treatment of patients aged twelve years and older.

 Based on patient demographics, the atopic dermatitis drugs market is bifurcated into pediatric and adults.
-The pediatric segment dominated the market with the largest revenue of USD 8.7 billion in 2024.
+The pediatric segment dominated the market with the largest revenue of USD 9.5 billion in 2025.

 • The increasing incidence of atopic dermatitis, particularly amongst children, remains an important driver for the pediatric treatment market.
 For instance, the National Eczema Association suggests that roughly 1 in 10 people will get AD with the greatest incidence during their early childhood years.
 Such a high incidence is generating a stronger need for appropriate treatment options designed for children which is in turn, growing the market for pediatric atopic dermatitis therapeutics.

 • Additionally, the new market opportunities are also fueled by the approval of new treatment therapies for pediatric use.
-For instance, in May 2020, the federal Drug Administration (FDA) gave marketing authorization to Dupixent for the treatment of children aged 6 to 11 years with moderate-to-severe atopic dermatitis, which is a remarkable advancement in pediatric dermatology.
+For instance, in May 2020, the Food and Drug Administration (FDA) gave marketing authorization to Dupixent for the treatment of children aged 6 to 11 years with moderate-to-severe atopic dermatitis, which is a remarkable advancement in pediatric dermatology.

 • In addition, the expansion of the market is being aided by the FDA's accelerated approval of pediatric formulations of biologic therapy drugs.
 This would lead to increased market growth along with innovative products and services being available more rapidly, which would benefit children suffering from atopic dermatitis.